 Is it supportive enough for long movie sessions?

-It’s supportive in a lounge-first way—plush on top, steadier underneath—but I still preferred a small lumbar pillow after an hour or two.
+Yes, in a lounge-first way.
+It feels plush on top and steadier underneath, though we still preferred a small lumbar pillow after an hour or two.

 How does it handle spills and pets?

-The performance fabric and removable slipcovers made day-to-day messes manageable, especially with quick blotting and spot-cleaning.
+The performance fabric and removable slipcovers made everyday messes much easier to manage, especially when we blotted spills quickly.

 Do the cushions need a lot of maintenance?